mherweg/OMDB-fg-CustomScenery/README.md

 Dubai Scenery for Flightgear with OMDB and OMDW

 * OMDB airport layout by gateway artist Litjan
 * terrain with osm coastline by d-laser
+* 3D terminal models by d-laser
+* textures by d-laser and gsagostinho

 the (optional) OSM buildings have no textures because osm2city has a bug that make big roofs look bad.